18F/unit-testing-node/_pages/components/logger.md

   });
 ```

+In a similar way, update the `should raise and error if the config file...`
+tests.
+Rather than refactoring the `Config` code to catch and log the error,
+[we want to allow it to propagate so the `Config` object never
+exists]({{ site.baseurl }}/concepts/valid-by-contract/).
+The code calling the
+`Config` constructor can (and should!) catch and log the error.

-Now run `npm test -- --grep '^Config '` to ensure that the tests continue to
+Run `npm test -- --grep '^Config '` to ensure that the tests continue to pass.
-pass.
-Feel free to change something around to make them break, to make sure
+Feel free to change something around to make them break, to make sure they're
-they're testing what we intend them to test.
+testing what we intend them to test.

 ## Check your work